Elaine Hamilton-O'Neal: Retirement years

 Whether or not they can be classified as décor, photographs seem to be a fundamental feature in Hamilton's effects.
 If the furniture, paintings, objets d'art—and even her sacred space—are not enough evidence of her adventures, there are plenty of photos to round out the story.
-There is a shot of her mother, a 1920s beauty with a feather boa-trimmed neckline and thick hair piled on her head; a photo of Hamilton making her way up an icy ledge in Pakistan's Karakoram range; and a picture of a Tibetan friend who is now a nurse in Pennsylvania thanks in part to Hamilton's largesse.
+There is a shot of her mother, from 1920s with a feather boa-trimmed neckline and thick hair piled on her head; a photo of Hamilton making her way up an icy ledge in Pakistan's Karakoram range; and a picture of a Tibetan friend who is now a nurse in Pennsylvania by part to Hamilton's largesse.

 Hamilton rushes through each story, knowing that there are so many more to tell.
 Perhaps suspecting a visitor's disbelief—or in most cases, awe—she flutters her hands toward the library or her bedroom and says, "Oh, I have photos of all that," promising to provide proof that her wondrous tales really happened.

 In the gallery, which she had constructed with high ceilings and recessed lighting to showcase her large canvases, Hamilton sifts through scrapbooks and locates a spread from the May 13, 1951, edition of The Baltimore Sun Magazine, its edges yellowed and brittle.
 Hamilton appears on the cover, swirling a voluminous cape with the headline, "Baltimore's Lady Bullfighter."
 She explains: "I saw the bullfights [in Mexico] and was traumatized.
 They gave me migraines."
 Her solution?
 "I had to find out what it was all about," so she trained to enter the ring.